 In August 2007, KIMA entered into a construction loan agreement with a bank in the amount of \$9,000,000 that would convert to a term loan after the completion of the construction.
 The proceeds were used to construct a medical office building.
 The debt is secured by the medical office building.
 Interest only was due during the construction period at a rate of the 30-day LIBOR plus 1.0%.
 The construction was completed in June 2008.
 The term loan provides for monthly principal and interest payments and has a final maturity of December 2016.
-The effective annual interest rates for the years ended June 30, 2014 and 2013, were 1.03% and 1.08%, respectively.
+The effective annual interest rate for the years ended June 30, 2015 and 2014, was 1.03%.